Kidney shield? diabetes drug tested to prevent ICU kidney failure

 Summary

-This study tested whether dapagliflozin, a drug used for diabetes and chronic kidney disease, could prevent acute kidney injury in critically ill patients in the intensive care unit.
-The trial aimed to enroll 3000 adults but was terminated early after only 51 participants.
-Participants were randomly assigned to receive either dapagliflozin or a placebo daily for up to 30 days while in the ICU.
+This study tested whether dapagliflozin, a drug used for diabetes and chronic kidney disease, could prevent acute kidney injury in critically ill patients in the intensive care unit (ICU).
+The trial planned to enroll 3,000 adults but was terminated early after only 51 participants.
+Patients were randomly assigned to receive either dapagliflozin or a placebo daily for up to 30 days while in the ICU.

 Disclaimer Read more